opensearch-project/sql/docs/dev/Pagination-v2.md

 #### Serialization and Deserialization round trip

 The SQL engine should be able to completely recover the Physical Plan tree to continue its execution to get the next page.
-Serialization mechanism is responsible of proper dumping the plan tree. `ResourceMonitorPlan` shouldn't be serialized, because a new object of this type would be created for the restored plan tree before execution.
+Serialization mechanism is responsible for recovering the plan tree. note: `ResourceMonitorPlan` isn't serialized, because a new object of this type would be created for the restored plan tree before execution.
 Serialization and Deserialization are performed by Java object serialization API.

 ## TODO describe ...